 As we stated earlier, a sizeable chunk of TikTok users is young.
 They, therefore, look up to a number of people in various spheres of life for inspiration.
 Engage influencers who lineup with your brand values and aesthetic but also appeal to your target audience.

 Influencers drive the initial stages of your other facets of TikTok marketing.
 For example, if you’re pushing a hashtag, notable influencers can give it enough juice so that it balloons and trends, creating buzz for your brand.
+Influencer hashtags can redirect potential shoppers to your account.
+If your account has a shopping feature, you can also consider using tools to automate your TikTok account safely for a secure payment system.

 Take luxury fashion brand Calvin Klein, for instance.
 The marketing team created the #MyCalvins campaign.
 In order to get it to gain traction, it engaged celebrity figures who are considerably popular with modern day youth like Kendal Jenner, A$AP Rocky and Shawn Mendes.